constellation-load-testing/constellation-local/README.md

   - `<path>` is the relative path to the test script file in question
   - What does this do?
-    - Writes the script file as `script.js` to the correct location (in /src)
+    - Writes the script file as `script.js` to the correct location within the Constellation installation
-    - Create s3 bucket (if needed) and uploads script.js to s3
+    - Create an S3 bucket and uploads script.js to it
-    - Deploy remote regions (in parallel)
+    - Deploys remote regions (in parallel)
   - Message to user:
     - Any appropriate messages to the user while this is running (can take 200-300s)
-    - Notify the user that the test is now running.
-And that can be visualized accordingly.
-Use `constellation visualize`.
+    - Notify the user that the test is now running and that can be visualized accordingly using `constellation run-visualizer`.
     - Notify that the user is free to teardown the infrastructure at anytime with:
       - `constellation teardown-all`
       - `constellation teardown-home`
       - `constellation teardown-remote`

-- [ ] `constellation visualize`

-  - @jake to be completed

-- [ ] `constellation <other-commands>`
-  - To be discussed

-### visualize
+### Visualize Results

 - [ ] `constellation run-visualizer`
   - What does this do?
-    - Runs visualizer app on http://localhost:3002/
+    - Runs the visualizer app on http://localhost:3002/

 ### Teardown

 - [ ] `constellation teardown-home`
   - Whats does this do?
     - Run home cleanup scripts (clears s3 and timestream)
     - Destroys home region
-    - Note: this also teardown timestream database - therefore, data disappears
+    - Note: this includes removal of the Timestream database
   - Notify the user that this will also delete the timestream database data

 - [ ] `constellation teardown-remote`
   - Whats does this do?
     - Parallel destruction of remote region(s)